Season is the Reason

 Research suggests that cooler temperatures prompt the brain to insulate the body with calories, like a hibernating bear.
 Oh no!

-Because I enjoy the summer, I’m not thrilled about the extended one hour of darkness; which begins on November 4th when we turn the clocks back.
+Because I enjoy the summer, I’m not thrilled about the extended one hour of darkness; which begins early November; when we turn the clocks back.

 In the past, the cold weather and darkness led me to sit in front of the TV with a cozy blanket; while munching on unhealthy comfort food.
 Unfortunately, this type of behavior can lead to a worsening of the common seasonal moody blues.

 Many people experience the following mood and behavior changes: